reza-salmani/services/README.md

 ## project proccessing info

-- I was Worked on authentication in gate-way service
+- I was work on authorization
-- I created class for auth service, module and models for it